devops-maestro17/e-Commerce-Sentinel/README.md

 <img width="960" alt="image" src="https://github.com/devops-maestro17/e-Commerce-Sentinel/assets/148553140/09e59e4f-38cb-4cbe-87d6-f10201ce2cbe">

-The steps for the pipeline are present in the JenkinsFile.
+The steps for the pipeline are present in the `Jenkinsfile`.
 The file contains the pipeline configuration as shown below:

 ```bash

 pipeline{
     agent any
     tools{